 Mediator and Attorney in Arlington, Virginia

-Ellice Halpern is a graduate of Cornell University and Georgetown University Law Center and is licensed to practice law in the state of Maryland.
-She completed her general mediator training with Northern Virginia Mediation Service and was certified by the Supreme Court of Virginia as a mediator in 2010.
-She is a member of the U.S. Supreme Court Bar, the Maryland State Bar Association, the Academy of Professional Family Mediators, the Virginia Mediation Network, and Arlington Women Entrepreneurs.
+Ellice is a graduate of Cornell University and Georgetown University Law Center and is licensed to practice law in the state of Maryland.
+She completed her general mediator training and family mediator training with Northern Virginia Mediation Service and has been certified by the Supreme Court of Virginia as a mediator since 2010.
+Ellice participates in continuing mediator education and training each year as required by the Supreme Court of Virginia for recertification.